supahero1/quadtree/README.md

 	Quadtree positions can be negative, yes.

+	ALl positions (including the Quadtree as well as any Entities) are in the middle of the rectangle.
+Width and height are halved.

 	`Quadtree.MinSize` - the limit on how small cells may be.
 It applies to both width and height.

 4. Call `EntityIdx = QuadtreeInsert(&Quadtree, Entity)` to insert new entities, and `QuadtreeRemove(&Quadtree, EntityIdx)` to remove them.